whinchman/johns-marketplace-saver/README.md

 5. Navigate to the extension folder and select `manifest.json`
 6. The extension is now loaded!
 (Note: temporary extensions are removed when Firefox closes)

-### Option 2: Permanent Installation (requires icons)
+### Option 2: Permanent Installation

-Before permanent installation, you need to add icon files:

-1. Create an `icons` folder in the extension directory
-2. Add three PNG icon files:
-   - `icon16.png` (16x16 pixels)
-   - `icon48.png` (48x48 pixels)
-   - `icon128.png` (128x128 pixels)

-Then follow Firefox's instructions for [installing unsigned extensions](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox).
+The Latest signed release XPI can be download https://www.217industries.com/extensions/johns-fb-marketplace-saver/jp-market-saver.xpi

 ## Usage